 One of the firm’s longstanding traditions is a commitment to community and professional leadership and Smith Anderson lawyers proudly hold influential positions in institutes of higher education located across North Carolina.
 Of note:

-- Two Smith Anderson lawyers currently serve as chairs of the Boards of Trustees for UNC-Chapel Hill and Wake Forest University, two of the nation’s top 30 universities, both of which are members of the Atlantic Coast Conference (ACC)
+- Two Smith Anderson lawyers are the immediate past chairs of the Boards of Trustees for UNC-Chapel Hill and Wake Forest University, two of the nation’s top 30 universities, both of which are members of the Atlantic Coast Conference (ACC)

 - One of the firm’s lawyers is Dean of the University of North Carolina at Chapel Hill School of Law, and is the only lawyer in the modern history of the Law School to be appointed to the deanship from the practicing bar